ibrahim-sakr/he-validation/README.md

 this will force the Validator to Unregister the Old `required` Role and add Yours.

+#### Available Roles
+- required -----> the field must be presend and not Null

+- require_if:a -> the field will be required if field 'a' is present require_if:a,b => the field will be required if field 'a' is equal to 'b'

+- string -------> the field must be string

+- number -------> the field must be number

+- array --------> the field must be array

+- alpha --------> the field must be string of alphabets only

+- alphanum -----> the field must be string of alphabets and numbers only

+- min:a --------> the field must be at least equal to 'a' min:a => if the field string the will check the number of chars min:a => if the field number will check the value min:a => if the field array will check the length

+- max:a --------> the field must be at most equal to 'a' max:a => if the field string the will check the number of chars max:a => if the field number will check the value max:a => if the field array will check the length

+- length:a -----> the field must be equal to 'a' length:a => if the field string will check the number of chars length:a => if the field number will check the value length:a => if the field array will check the length

+- date_format --> the field must be with date format, Now we only support 'YYYY-MM-DD'

+- date_after:a -> the field must be date and must be grater than 'a'

+- in:a,b,c -----> the field value must be equal one of 'a, b, c'

+- not_in:a,b,c -> the field value must be NOT one of 'a, b, c'

+- between:a,b --> if the field is number then it's value must be between 'a, b'

+- boolean ------> the field must be true or false OR 'true' or 'false' as strings

+- equal:a ------> the field must be equal 'a'

+- email --------> the field must be an email

+- url  ---------> the field must be URL

 ### I'm Welcoming with any comment or advise or you can open new issue on [github](https://github.com/ibrahimsaqr/he-validation/issues)